MrWitzbold/Miner_logger_dumper-virus/README.md

 The virus uses a few utilities to steal tokens and several other malicious activites, here's a list:

-Process hacker (prob to kill antiviruses)
+Process hacker (prob to kill antiviruses),
-TeamViewer GmbH
+TeamViewer GmbH,
-Blackbone Injector (a memory hacking tool for windows) LSASS Dumper (dumps information about the machine's security policy) RDP brute-force tool (bruteforces the microsoft remote desktop protocol) PuTTY (a backdoored version of putty)
+Blackbone Injector (a memory hacking tool for windows), LSASS Dumper (dumps information about the machine's security policy), RDP brute-force tool (bruteforces the microsoft remote desktop protocol), PuTTY (a backdoored version of putty),
-Bitcoin miner
+Bitcoin miner,

 In the important functions I decompiled the functions some of these utilities use, but it wasn't possible to get them all since even after deobfuscated, the generated code had missing functions and some bad code.